Fesothe/TechDeck/README.md

 # TechDeck - Identity Index Datasets

-Welcome to the TechDeck identity atlas.
+Welcome to the TechDeck identity datasets.
 This deck contains structured profiles, personas, and contextual identities for:

 - **Fesothe** — developer, artist, ringmaster